budip/budip/README.md

 **Welcome!**

-This is my personal full-stack website — a creative playground where I explore content creation, real-time interaction, AI integration, and space data.
-It brings together multiple custom-built apps into one seamless platform.
+This is my personal full-stack website — a creative playground where I explore content creation, real-time interaction, AI integration, and space data visualization.

-The project includes a blog, a NASA-themed space section, an OpenAI-powered chat assistant, and a clean frontend powered by Vue 3 and Vite.
-It's fully containerized with Docker, continuously deployed via GitHub Actions, and hosted on AWS EC2.
+The platform brings together multiple custom-built applications into a seamless experience, including:

+- A dynamic **blog**
+- A **NASA-themed space exploration section**
+- An **OpenAI-powered chat assistant**
+- An **advanced AI Image Analyzer** that can recognize uploaded images, describe them in natural language, and suggest real-world product pricing where applicable

+The backend is powered by **Django**, fully containerized with **Docker**, automatically deployed through **GitHub Actions**, and hosted on **AWS EC2** for scalability and reliability.
+The frontend is built with **Vue 3** and **Vite** for a fast and clean user experience.

 > <br>Not a generic starter template.
 This site reflects what I love to build: things that are useful, curious, and human-centered.<br><br>